Plus, two marketing copy samples for prospecting assisted living sales for referral relationships.

 At a larger facility, an ALA is less likely to meet with prospective residents directly, and individual sales might not have a direct impact on their paycheck.
 But they probably still play a key role in overseeing marketing and sales operations.
 A one-off referral might not sound as enticing to an admin at a large facility: Instead, build your offer around collaborative marketing and an ongoing, scalable business relationship.

-You can reach every prospective referral partner you need to by targeting “assisted living sales,” “senior living sales,” and “Assisted Living Administrators.”
+The best way to prospect assisted living sales workers is by targeting “assisted living sales,” “senior living sales,” and “Assisted Living Administrators.”
 While you might choose preferred partners down the road for specific long-term care needs (e.g., skilled nursing facilities, residential care, nursing home care), your goal right now is to meet people and create opportunities, not box yourself out from them.

-What to say when prospecting assisted living professionals for real estate referrals:
+What to say when you prospect assisted living professionals for real estate referrals:

 What do you say when prospecting senior living professionals for real estate referral relationships?